Nationwide mortgage customer ratings

 Does Nationwide offer the best mortgage deals?

-The average number of times a lender made it into a table was 14, while Nationwide featured 32 times.
+The average number of times a lender made it into a table was 16, but Nationwide beat this, featuring a total of 26 times - meaning it regularly offered competitive rates.
 (Data source: Moneyfacts.)

 Interest rates on Nationwide mortgages

-The average interest rate on a two-year fixed-rate deal from Nationwide in July was 2.23%, compared to the industry average of 2.81%.
+In September 2020, the average rate on a two-year fixed-rate mortgage from Nationwide was 2.36%, compared to the overall market average of 2.33%.

 How much could I borrow from Nationwide?